 If you are in the process of developing a new product, it is important to understand how intellectual property (IP) laws protect you.
-IP laws protect a range of inventions.
-An invention is a product, including a new use for an existing product, or a new technical solution to an existing problem.
-However, before you get started, you should have a basic understanding of why it is so important to discuss your invention with an intellectual property attorney.
+Before you get started, you should have a basic understanding of why it is so important to discuss your invention with an intellectual property attorney.

 Different Types of Intellectual Property Protection